slamora/brackets-wiki/Preview-Images-Research.md

 ### Using DocumentManager?
 `DocumentManager.getCurrentDocument()`: returns NULL while an image is displayed

-Needs the current document, use this:
+Need? the current document?
+Do this:
 ~~~~
 var activeEditor = EditorManager.getActiveEditor(),
     activeDoc = activeEditor && activeEditor.document;